 Component Description Robotic control path Decide on the exporting controller (tape drive, RIM, or F-QIP) for the library's robotics.
 Important: If the exporting controller is used by other partitions, wait for any moves in progress to complete, and make the controller offline to all host applications before creating a new partition.
 Notes: • If you plan to select both ports on the exporting controller, make sure that the software used with the partition supports using multiple control paths and that the ports are cabled correctly.
 Selecting both ports provides redundancy, but requires software that supports two control paths to the robotics.
 You can select multiple similar exporting controllers (RIMs and F-QIPs, or drives), and export the same changer interface over them to provide redundancy, as long as your storage management software supports this.
 These multiple paths cannot be used at the same time. • For libraries using BlueScale revisions 12.6.3 through 12.6.44, the library is limited to six drive exporters.
 If there are fewer than six drive exporters, additional partitions can have RIM or F-QIP exporters until you reach the partition limit.
-With BlueScale 12.7.05 through BlueScale12.8.02, the maximum number of physical exporting devices (QIPs, RIMs, and drives) supported by the library is six. ■ For BlueScale12.8.06 and later, the maximum number of exporting controllers (QIPs, RIMs, and drives) supported by the library is 12.
-A single RIM can export up to eight partitions, but still only count as one exporter; a single RIM2 can export up to 8 partitions for a T200 or 12 partitions for a T380 or T680, but still only count as one exporter.
-Controller port addressing If the robotic control path is provided by a RIM or F-QIP, decide to addressing (soft addressing or Loop ID) and Fibre mode (Loop, Farnegotiate) each port on the controller uses.
-If you select soft addressing Channel arbitrated loop, fabric, or SAN.
-If you do not use soft address the fixed Loop ID you set.
+With BlueScale 12.7.05 through BlueScale12.8.02, the maximum number of physical exporting devices (QIPs, RIMs, and drives) supported by the library is six. • For BlueScale12.8.06 and later, the maximum number of exporting controllers (QIPs, RIMs, and drives) supported by the library is 12. • A single RIM can export up to eight partitions, but still only count as one exporter; a single RIM2 can export up to 8 partitions for a T200 or 12 partitions for a T380 or T680, but still only count as one exporter.
+Controller port addressing If the robotic control path is provided by a RIM or F-QIP, decide what port addressing (soft addressing or Loop ID) and Fibre mode (Loop, Fabric, or Autonegotiate) each port on the controller uses.
+If you select soft addressing, each Fibre Channel port is assigned a unique address when it connects to the Fibre Channel arbitrated loop, fabric, or SAN.
+If you do not use soft addressing, each port uses the fixed Loop ID you set.
 Note: If the library uses F-QIPs to provide the robotic control path and Fibre Channel connectivity for SCSI drives, you must separately configure the port addressing for the F-QIP used to provide the robotic control path and for any additional F-QIPs used to provide connectivity for the drives (see Configure the Port Addressing for the Controllers on page 206).
 Direct-attached Fibre Channel drive addressing For each Fibre Channel drive, decide whether to use soft addressing or an assigned Loop ID.
 If you select soft addressing, each Fibre Channel port is identified by an address assigned to the drive when it connects to the Fibre Channel arbitrated loop, fabric, or SAN.
 If you do not use soft addressing, each port uses the fixed Loop ID you set.

-Component Description Drive visibility If a partition includes SCSI drives with connectivity provided by an decide whether the drives connected to each F-QIP are visible (acceexternal hosts through one or both of the F-QIP Fibre Channel ports) Note: If you select both, make sure that the storage management software can handle server contention over drive use resulting from redundant paths to a drive.
+Component Description Drive visibility If a partition includes SCSI drives with connectivity provided by an F-QIP, decide whether the drives connected to each F-QIP are visible (accessible) to external hosts through one or both of the F-QIP Fibre Channel ports.
+Note: If you select both, make sure that the storage management software can handle server contention over drive use resulting from redundant paths to a drive.